4K-Score Test for Men at Risk for Prostate Cancer or Elevated PSA

 What Are Other Tests Available for Men at Risk for Prostate Cancer?

-While traditionally the options available to men at risk for prostate cancer were limited to PSA blood test and a prostate exam (DRE, digital rectal exam), a number of exciting innovative options became available to men in 2016 and more exciting innovations are expected in 2017 and 2018.
+While traditionally, the options available to men at risk for prostate cancer were limited to PSA blood test and a prostate exam (DRE, digital rectal exam), a number of exciting, innovative options became available to men, and more exciting innovations are expected in the coming years.

 PHI (prostate health index) is a new test that provides an incremental improvement over the PSA test alone when it comes to predicting the risk of prostate cancer.
 It can be used to reduce the need for unnecessary biopsies in some men.

-Read more about differences between PHI and 4KScore tests.
+Read more about the differences between PHI and 4KScore tests.